ipluaws/tf-k8s-test/README.md

 1.4.
 Provision the infrastructure by running the following Terraform commands:

-bash

-terraform init
+$terraform init
+$terraform validate
-terraform plan
+$terraform plan
-terraform apply
+$terraform apply

-These commands will create the basic infrastructure components like VPC, ECR repository, EKS cluster, and necessary policies and security groups.
+Finally the 'apply' command will provision the basic infrastructure components like VPC, ECR repository, EKS cluster, and necessary policies and security groups.

-Step 2: Configure Kubernetes Cluster
+**Step 2: Configure Kubernetes Cluster**

 2.1.
-Navigate to the /k8s directory within the cloned repository (cd k8s/).
+Navigate to the /k8s directory within the cloned repository ($cd k8s/).

 2.2.
-Execute the prep.sh script (./prep.sh).
+Execute the prep.sh script ($./prep.sh).
 This script updates the .kube/config file and deploys the cluster autoscaler pods in the kube-system namespace.

-Step 3: Build and Push Docker Image to ECR
+**Step 3: Build and Push Docker Image to ECR**

 3.1.
 Build the Docker image using the following command:

-bash

-docker build -t <account-id>.dkr.ecr.us-east-1.amazonaws.com/<repo-name> .
+$docker build -t <account-id>.dkr.ecr.us-east-1.amazonaws.com/<repo-name> .

 3.2.
 Authenticate Docker with ECR:

-bash

-aws ecr get-login-password --region <region> | docker login --username AWS --password-stdin <account-id>.dkr.<region>.amazonaws.com
+$aws ecr get-login-password --region <region> | docker login --username AWS --password-stdin <account-id>.dkr.<region>.amazonaws.com

 3.3.
 Push the Docker image to ECR:

-bash

-docker push <account-id>.dkr.ecr.<region>.amazonaws.com/nodejs-app
+$docker push <account-id>.dkr.ecr.<region>.amazonaws.com/nodejs-app

 Replace <region>, <account-id>, and <repo-name> with your specific values.

-Step 4: Deploy Application to Kubernetes
+**Step 4: Deploy Application to Kubernetes**

 4.1.
 After pushing the Docker image to the Docker registry, apply the Kubernetes configuration file (nodejs-app.yaml) using the command:

-bash

-kubectl apply -f nodejs-app.yaml
+$kubectl apply -f nodejs-app.yaml

-Step 5: Access the Application
+**Step 5: Access the Application**

 5.1.
-A Type: LoadBalancer ingress service has been created, which creates an AWS NLB providing external access to the application.
+A Type: LoadBalancer ingress service has been declared, which creates an AWS NLB providing external access to the application.

 5.2.
 Retrieve the public address to access the application using the command:

-bash

-kubectl get svc nodejs-app -o jsonpath='{.status.loadBalancer.ingress[0].hostname}'
+$kubectl get svc nodejs-app -o jsonpath='{.status.loadBalancer.ingress[0].hostname}'

 5.3.
 Copy the output and paste it into your browser's address bar along with the specified endpoints (/healthz, /ready, and /).

 Example:

-plaintext

 http://xxxxxxx-dbe9035230c86932.elb.<region>.amazonaws.com/
 http://xxxxxxx-dbe9035230c86932.elb.<region>.amazonaws.com/healthz
 http://xxxxxxx-dbe9035230c86932.elb.<region>.amazonaws.com/ready

-Step 6: Auto-Scaling
+**Step 6: Auto-Scaling**

 6.1.
 HorizontalPodAutoscaler (HPA) has been configured to scale based on maximum CPU utilization of 50%.